-AP Interview: IMF chief urges targeted COVID policy in China
+The AP Interview: IMF head urges China to end mass lockdowns

 “Policymakers are faced with the very difficult time in the year ahead,” she said.
 “They have to be disciplined in the fight against inflation.
 Why?
 Because inflation undermines the foundation for growth, and it hurts the poor people the most.”

-Asked if the U.S. Federal Reserve should pause interest rate increases that are strengthening the dollar and putting pressure on poorer countries, Georgieva said that “the Fed has no option but to stay the course until credible decline in inflation.”
+Asked if the U.S. Federal Reserve should pause interest rate increases that are strengthening the dollar and putting pressure on poorer countries, Georgieva said that “the Fed has no option but to stay the course” until inflation credibly declines.

-“They owe it to the U.S. economy, they owe it to the world economy, because what happens in the United States if inflation does not get under control, can have also spillover impacts for the rest of the world,” the Bulgarian IMF chief said.
+“They owe it to the U.S. economy, they owe it to the world economy, because what happens in the United States if inflation does not get under control can have also spillover impacts for the rest of the world,” the Bulgarian IMF chief said.

-Inflation data are still too high in the U.S. and Europe and “the data at this point says: too early to step back,” Georgieva said.
+Inflation data is still too high in the U.S. and Europe and “the data at this point says: too early to step back,” Georgieva said.

 She warned that international tensions between the China and the West and between Russia and the West threatened to restrict trade and its beneficial effect on economic growth and prosperity.
 She added that while there are concerns about supply chains disrupted by the pandemic, “we have to work harder on finding a way to counter these protectionist instincts” while being honest about supply concerns.